JWT, Sessions, and Nightclubs

 Banning guests

 Consider you are interested in kicking out a misbehaving guest and then banning them from re-entry.
 If while kicking them out you are able to confiscate away their wrist band, then the problem is solved.
 However, what if the guest was able to get away with the wrist band still on?
-To block them from re-entry, it would require doormen to maintain a "black list" and for them to refer to it upon each re-entry.
-While this does work, maintaining and working with a "black list" has effectively all the properties of maintaining and working with a white list, which is exactly how the "continuous guest list check" mechanism works.
+To block them from re-entry, it would require doormen to maintain a "deny-list" and for them to refer to it upon each re-entry.
+While this does work, maintaining and working with a "deny-list" has effectively all the properties of maintaining and working with an allow-list, which is exactly how the "continuous guest list check" mechanism works.
 If the doormen need to refer to a list, of any type, for each re-entry, the wrist band becomes redundant.

 The analogy source

-Back to the engineering world, JWT are wrist bands, while sessions are just a guest list that is continuously being referred to.
+Back to the engineering world, JWT are wrist bands, while sessions are just a guest list that is continuously being referenced.

 • If a server with a session mechanism has multiple instances (multi-entrance), we can either put the sessions in a central session store (central guest list), or implement sticky-sessions (re-entry is required through the same entrance).